frederic-perez/AmE-dictionary/data/idioms.md

 __gag order__ :two: A court order prohibiting those involved in a case from public reporting of or commentary on its details. _Unfortunately, due to a gag order, we can’t provide any new information to the press about the trial until it is finished._
 __gaga__
 __gain ground__
+__gain momentum__ (gather momentum) To move faster. _The wagon gathered/gained momentum as it rolled down the hill._
+__gallows humor__ :dart: Humorous treatment of a grave or dire situation. :es: humor negro
 __game changer__ :three::hammer:
 __game face__ __2__ An expression of stoicism intended to mask one’s emotions or intentions. _John put his game face on as soon as I started to break up with him, so I can’t really tell how he took the new._
 __game of chicken__